 7. The _counts() function

 _counts() function, we can get the frequency of every data point from the set of values.
-That is, it counts the frequency of occurrence of every single data point and returns the count of every data value against the data values.
+It counts the occurrence of every single data point and returns the list of tuples of size 2.
+The first value of the tuple is the dataset value and the second value is the occurrence count.